Vector35/binaryninja-api/docs/dev/bnil-llil.md

 ## The Instructions

-Going into gross detail on all the instructions is out of scope of the this article, but we'll go over the different instructions types and speak generally about how they are used.
+Going into gross detail on all the instructions is out of scope of this article, but we'll go over the different instructions types and speak generally about how they are used.

 ### Registers, Constants & Flags